 Somehow, a part of my brain must not have been put to use processing pain, because I realized that I was being talked to.

-“Jennifer, how are you doing?”
+“Jada, how are you doing?”
 I saw Michael standing in front of me, looking at me.
-“Good, Jennifer.
-Eye contact means you’re coming around, and your pain should start to subside soon.
+“Good, Jada.
+Eye contact means you’re coming around and your pain should start to subside soon.
 It won’t completely go away - not by any stretch of the imagination – but it will be more bearable.”

 Anything would have felt better than how I feel now.
 But Michael was right.
 Within thirty seconds or so, the pain began to diminish.
-In nearly perfect harmony with the reduction of my pain, I heard a female voice from behind me call out.
+In nearly perfect harmony with the reduction of my pain I heard a female voice from behind me call out.

 “We’re ready, Dr. Malloy.”